maornezer12/gaming-bi-system/README.md

 4. **Daily Updates**: Every day, it automatically updates these profiles with the latest player activity
 5. **Monitoring**: It keeps track of whether everything is working properly and alerts you if something goes wrong

-Think of it as a sophisticated filing system that takes all the chaos of game data and turns it into organized, useful business insights.

 ## 🏗️ System Architecture